chazlarson/Media-Scripts/Plex/README.md

 Perhaps you want to reset all the posters in a library

 This script will set the poster for every series or movie to the default poster from TMDB/TVDB.
-It also saves that poster under `./posters/[movies|shows]/<rating_key>.ext` in case you want to use them with PMM's overlay resets.
+It also saves that poster under `./posters/[movies|shows]/<rating_key>.ext` in case you want to use them with Kometa's overlay resets.

 If there is a file already located at `./posters/[movies|shows]/<rating_key>.ext`, the script will use *that image* instead of retrieving a new one, so if you replace that local one with a poster of your choice, the script will use the custom one rather than the TMDB/TVDB default.